WebOrigami/docs/src/content/framework/tutorial.md

 Each key — the name of the virtual folder or file — is followed by a colon.
 Everything after the colon becomes the content.
 For virtual folders, indent virtual files beneath it.
 For virtual files, enter text after the colon.
 You can use a `|` character to indicate the beginning of multi-line text.

-Now you’re going to start defining virtual files to bring your About Us site to life.
+Now you're going to start defining virtual files to bring your About Us site to life.

 <span class="tutorialStep"></span> **Try it:** In the `src` folder, open `site.vfiles`.
 Following the example above, edit the file to define a virtual folder called `public`.
 Give it a single virtual file called `index.html` with the content: Hello, world!